samuelkerr40/GoMoku-NEA/README.md

 # Go-Moku

-Created for a Computer Science AQA A level Non-Exam Assessment.
+Created for a Computer Science AQA A level Non-Examined Assessment.
 Completed in February 2023.

 ## Contents
 - [Controls](#Controls)